-Governor Murphy finally gets his "Millionaire tax", as corporate surtax gets extended
+Governor Murphy finally gets his "Millionaire tax", as corporate surtax gets extended outstanding bonds, which places New Jersey with the highest debt per capita in the country.

 In April of this year, New Jersey made the unique decision to push its fiscal year-end date from June 30th to September 30th.
 This move was made in part to allow the governor and the legislature to assess the fiscal damage of the pandemic.
 As a result of this extension, the 2021 fiscal budget was recently released and passed by the Democratic-controlled legislature.